I guess you can only live in the South for so long before you eat some chicken and waffles.

 And she was in fine form last Wednesday.

-While we waited for our food, she only wanted me to hold her.
+While we waited for our food at Dames Chicken and Waffles, she only wanted me to hold her.
 And only if I was standing.
 A few times, I tried to put her back in her high chair, only to be informed in no uncertain terms (aka VERY loud screeches) that this was not acceptable.

 The table next to us kept laughing at how emphatic she was (bless them for not giving me the evil eye).